Horndale County Infant and Nursery School

 Children will not be allowed to bring in their own pencil cases, stationary etc.

-Key Stage 1 Break times and lunch will be taken on the main yard / school field where children will be positively encouraged to maintain a social distance from all other children unless they are a sibling.
+Key Stage 1 break times and lunch will take place on the main yard / school field where children will be positively encouraged to maintain a social distance from all other children unless they are a sibling.
 EYFS pupils will take their break on the EYFS yard.

 Lunch

 School dinners will return to normal.
-Parents were sent menu choices before the summer.
+The winter menu choices will remain in place until further notice.
 If you have not returned this or have misplaced it please let the office know asap.
 Pupils will sit lunch with their class only.
 They will collect their lunch and eat in the main school hall with their class at staggered intervals.
 You can choose to send your child with a packed lunch if you want to – this will be cleaned on entry to the school building.

 Hand Hygiene